digitaltrails/vdu_controls/README.md

 >
 >    https://aur.archlinux.org/packages/ddcutil-service
 >
-> Otherwise it's written in C, so you'd need to build and install it.
+> If your distro lacks a packaged version of the service, you could manually
-> It's one C file.
-It will build against any libddcutil from 1.4 onward.
+> build and install it from source.
+It's a single C file and will build against
-> It doesn't need to be installed as root, it can also be started
+> any libddcutil from 1.4 onward.
+It needn't  be installed as root, it can be started
 > manually from the command line or installed as a single user D-Bus daemon.
 > For install/build details, see:
 >